flclha/TExNet-long-short-term-fast-fall-detection-based-on-attention-enhancement-and-self-adaption/README.md

 The two files have similar function, just change the input data.

 微调.py for self-built dataset, which aims to learn the true distribution of actual data and solve the out-of-distribution problem.

+functions2.py for necessary functions

+The corresponding paper of the code: to be published.